Jeffreylin888888/hw-webpages-su25/index.md

 ## Task 6: “Level sampling” with mipmaps for texture mapping

+- Level sampling means picking the right mipmap level based on how much the texture is being scaled on screen.
+If the texture is zoomed out or appears smaller, using a lower-resolution mipmap helps avoid aliasing.
+In my implementation in sampler.cpp, I calculate the level by taking the max of the scaled differences in texture coordinates (du and dv), which gives a rough sense of how much the texture is stretched.
+Depending on the user's choice, I either always sample from level 0 (L_ZERO) or round to the nearest computed level (L_NEAREST) to use the most appropriate mipmap.

+- L_ZERO + P_NEAREST (Case 1): Shows sharp but aliased edges.
+You can see hard pixel steps (jaggedness)
+- L_ZERO + P_LINEAR (Case 2): Smoother edges, but blurry.
+- L_NEAREST + P_NEAREST (Case 3): Shows some aliasing, but less severe than Case 1.
+- L_NEAREST + P_LINEAR (Case 4): Best quality overall — smooth and readable.

+- Each combination balances speed, memory, and visual quality differently.
+Nearest level and nearest pixel sampling are fastest but produce more aliasing.
+Linear pixel sampling adds some computational cost but significantly improves visual smoothness.
+Using mipmaps (level sampling) increases memory usage but greatly reduces aliasing at a distance.
+Supersampling (adjusting the number of samples per pixel) is even more computationally expensive, but it offers the best antialiasing, especially along high-frequency edges.

 ### Original Picture (The nobel I took last week)
 ![originalPicture](assets/nobel.png)